annieechen/CS50-AP-Code-Examples/Unit2/0Compiling/README.md

 ```
 clang -E hello.c
 ```
- and will end with a really long and complicated output, which you can view in `preprocessed.txt`.
+ and will end with a really long and complicated output, which you can view in `preprocessed.c`.
 You can see that the contents of `stdio.h` are literally stuck in at the top of the file.
 If we scroll all the way to the bottom, we'll see the code that was in `hello.c`.

 ### Compiling